garth-c/PowerBI/README.md

 # create the table calculations with DAX

 There are 4 calculated fields that need to be determined using DAX.
-Note that there are other ways of doing this too such as with a measure, etc. but I wanted to showcase how DAX works.
+Note that there are other ways of doing this too such as with a Measure, etc. but I wanted to showcase how DAX works as a calculated column instead.
+Using the calculated column approach does increase the size of the model but since this is a small project, this wasn't a big concern.

-The first calculated field is to extend the sales total.
+The first calculated column is to extend the sales total.
 This is the unit cost * the unit price.
 The DAX code to this is below.

 ```
 extend_sales = CALCULATE(SUM('transaction_table'[unit price]) * SUM(transaction_table[units sold]))